bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 ### Conclusion

-With that our `newFeature` branch is now ahead of the main branch with 1 commit.
-So in order to get that new changes over to the main branch we need to merge the `newFeature` branch into our `main` branch.
+With that, our `newFeature` branch is now ahead of the main branch with 1 commit.
+So in order to get that new changes over to the main branch, we need to merge the `newFeature` branch into our `main` branch.

-In the next chapter you will learn how to merge your changes from one branch to another!
+In the next chapter, you will learn how to merge your changes from one branch to another!

 One thing that you might want to keep in mind is that in the past when creating a new GitHub repository the default branch name was called `master`, however new repositories created on GitHub use `main` instead of `master` as the default branch name.
 This is part of GitHub's effort to remove unnecessary references to slavery and replace them with more inclusive terms.